VHS Revival explores the peculiar charm of Tommy Lee Wallace’s franchise anomaly

 While Cochran’s army provide the movie’s physical threat, it is the mogul himself who provides the personality.
 Played with deft understatement by the wonderful Dan O’Herlihy, Cochran is delightfully sinister, every sordid reveal delivered with the frankness of a learned headmaster conveying evil titbits to a class of impressionable youngsters.
 Commercials for his latest range of Silver Shamrock masks air ceaselessly across the entire nation, the ‘8 more days ’til Halloween’ jingle as perversely infectious as ’99 bottles of beer on the wall’, an insidious nursery rhyme which pollutes the minds of children faster than a hit single from a corporate boy band.

 Genre mainstay Tom Atkins is effortlessly cool as an overworked doctor who struggles to spend time with his kids, and who stumbles upon Cochran’s implausible plot to turn America’s youth into steaming piles of insects (apparently microchips can do that when exposed to Stonehenge particles and a television set).
+Atkins has that hard-boiled facade he portrays so well, but he is also strangely fallible, a man plunged into an odyssey that blurs the lines between his home life and ill-fated infidelities.
 In the end, it is another race against time to save the world from an unseen threat, but the movie is less about the content, more about its mood and inimitable aura.

 This is all very made-for-TV, but so what?
 The events on show may be largely predictable, but some of its standalone elements are a distinctive delight, and behind this peculiar blend of genre is the kind of mood-defining soundtrack that exudes cinematic elegance.
 You could close your eyes and still become enraptured by this one.